 - gui, menus and other 2d elements

 In short, I think you'd be better off finding something else to increase performance.
 Did you do measurements?
 Are you sure that draw calls are your #1 performance killer?
 PCs nowadays can handle quite a lot of those with no problems...

-I think these are all cases and I hope that helps!
+I hope that helps!

 Posted by Rattenhirn on 06 June 2015 - 10:32 AM